 Many people are somewhat skeptical of hydroponic gardening because even though it was created many centuries ago, it’s still a new technique for this current generation of gardeners.

 It’s important to understand the benefits this style of gardening can bring to the table.
-Here are the pros to hydroponic gardening:
+Here are the pros of hydroponic gardening:

 1. Increased Quality of Produce